LANDA MOBILE SYSTEMS 2020-TERMS AND CONDITIONS

 The maximum liability of LMS to Customer arising out of or relating to the performance or non-performance of its obligations, regardless of the form of action, shall be limited to the recovery of direct and actual damages and shall not exceed the amount invoiced for the Product that is the subject matter of, or directly related to, the cause of action.
 See Warranty.

-CHOICE OF LAW/JURISDICTION/VENUE: The laws of the State of Oklahoma shall govern all transactions, without giving effect to the principles of conflict of laws.
+CHOICE OF LAW/JURISDICTION/VENUE: The laws of the State of Oklahoma shall govern all transactions without affecting the principles of conflict of laws.
 The U.N.
 Convention on Contracts for the International Sale of Goods shall not apply.
-“The District Court of Tulsa County, Oklahoma and the United States District Court for the Northern District of Oklahoma shall have exclusive jurisdiction to adjudicate all disputes between LMS and Customer that are determined not to be subject to arbitration under the arbitration agreement herein, and Customer submits to the jurisdiction of said Courts with respect to all such disputes.”
+“The District Court of Tulsa County, Oklahoma and the United States District Court for the Northern District of Oklahoma shall have exclusive jurisdiction to adjudicate all disputes between LMS and Customer that are determined not to be subject to arbitration under the arbitration agreement herein, and Customer submits to the jurisdiction of said Courts concerning all such disputes.”

 MISCELLANEOUS: Any dispute arising out of any sale of a Product shall be resolved by and submitted to binding arbitration under the Commercial Arbitration Rules of the American Arbitration Association, with the following modifications: